davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 ---
-title: An Introduction to the Wintersmith Static Site Generator
+title: An Introduction to the Wintersmith Process
 subtitle: This is Part 2 of a series of posts on how I went about developing my new site and the technology, reasoning, and lessons behind it
-short_description:
+short_description: In the last post, [The Need for a Static Site Generator](/articles/move-to-static-site-generator/), I outlined the process I went through to determine why I needed a static site generator and then my criteria for choosing one.
+In this post, I want to outline basic steps for getting started with Wintersmith, review the templating engine I chose, and analyze the process for authoring content with Markdown.
 author: David Tucker
 date: July 26, 2013
 template: post.html
-keywords: wintersmith,static site,nodejs
+keywords: wintersmith,static site,nodejs,nunjucks,markdown
 ---

+In the last post, [The Need for a Static Site Generator](/articles/move-to-static-site-generator/), I outlined the process I went through to determine why I needed a static site generator and then my criteria for choosing one.
+In this post, I want to outline basic steps for getting started with Wintersmith, review the templating engine I chose, and analyze the process for authoring content with Markdown.

-## Getting Started
+## Getting Started with Wintersmith

 The best way to get started with Wintersmith is to just jump into the examples.
-With the current release (as of writing this article the repository is at <a href="https://github.com/jnordberg/wintersmith/commit/e888116b3182fde973ea6605f1d3eb238af95533" target="_blank">commit e888116b31</a>), there are several great examples you can try out.
+With the current release (as of writing this article the repository is at <a href="https://github.com/jnordberg/wintersmith/commit/e888116b3182fde973ea6605f1d3eb238af95533" target="_blank">this commit</a>), there are several great examples you can try out.
 Since this entire series is about my personal blog, you can use the blog example initially.

 I would recommend downloading the current release (which is currently 2.0.5).
 You can see a <a href="https://github.com/jnordberg/wintersmith/releases" target="_blank">list of the current releases here</a>.
 You will install Wintersmith later via npm, so downloading